-Chittenden County is the most populous county in the state of Vermont, with a population of over 160,000 and anchored by the state’s most populous municipality, the city of Burlington.
-Prostitution and sex trafficking activity have been well-documented in that city and surrounding communities, and in unincorporated areas of Chittenden County.
+Chittenden County is the most populous county in Vermont, with a population of over 168,000 and anchored by the state’s most populous municipality, the city of Burlington.
+Prostitution and sex trafficking activity have been well-documented in that city and surrounding communities, and in unincorporated areas of Chittenden County, for decades.
+For example, in November 1981 a man was arrested and charged with operating a local prostitution ring under the guise of an escort service.
+The Chittenden County State’s Attorney reportedly considered whether to release the names of more than 20 men who appeared on a “client list” and may have patronized the alleged prostitution ring.
+Four women were also cited into court on prostitution charges, and police seized a list of more than 20 clients, some of whom reportedly were well-known in the Burlington area.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
 To address such problems, the U.S. Attorney’s Office and the Vermont Attorney General’s Office had worked to facilitate a collaborative effort in 2013 to eliminate and prevent the trafficking of persons within the State, and also pursue the links between opioids and other drugs to human trafficking.
 Between 2014 and mid-2017, in the Chittenden County area of the state, the HTTF’s data collection efforts estimate that there were over 250 suspected incidents of human trafficking, and state officials believe that the incidence of sex and labor trafficking in Vermont statewide is substantially higher than these numbers suggest.
 Among the law enforcement agencies signing the MOU of the Task Force are the Burlington Police Department, the Office of the Attorney General for the State of Vermont, Vermont State Police, Vermont Department for Children and Families, Burlington Police Department, and the Office of the Chittenden County State’s Attorney.

 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, reverse stings have been conducted.
 For example, in June 2014, a web-based reverse sting operation was conducted, resulting in the arrest of seven sex buyers.
 Minutes after police say they placed an ad on a website known to be used for prostitution, people started responding with phone calls, texts, and emails.
 The ad was posted for 6 hours and during that time 40 people responded to ask about paying for sex.
 In July 2014, the Chittenden County State’s Attorney’s Office announced that the johns arrested during the June operation would be given the opportunity to avoid prosecution pending completion of a class that discusses the “complex circumstances that underlie prostitution.”
 The class would be taught by the director of Give Way to Freedom, a foundation that focuses on human trafficking awareness, prevention and recovery services, and would reportedly cover “statistics, facts and characteristics about all forms of human trafficking and the victimization caused by the crime.”